 Their relationship generated such vitriol that Kensington Palace, in an unusual move, issued a blistering statement denounced racist and sexist coverage when the pair were still dating.
 (Markle’s mother is black.)

-Since announcing their engagement, the couple haven’t been keeping a relatively low profile — they’ve mostly been spotted at charitable events — and on Feb.
-28, they appeared for the first time publicly alongside Prince William and his wife, the Duchess of Cambridge.
+Since announcing their engagement, the couple has mostly been spotted at charitable events, and on Feb.
+28, they appeared for the first time publicly alongside Prince William and his wife, Catherine, the Duchess of Cambridge.

 Here’s everything we know so far about the upcoming nuptials.